Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 ### CURRENT STATUS:
+- A new release being developed to prevent blank and null values from transferring to Access Center Dynamics - Release around first Week of December 2025.
 - Three SF cases have been escalated (Priority 2):
 - CS3756862 (Delay in receiving transactions in Dynamics) and SF Case
 - CS3756977 (Multiple Create Client operations for the same Client).
 NTST made configuration changes and DMH is monitoring traffic.